The Major Arcana

 IV The Emperor:

-Ancient/Modern Examples: Zeus, kings, leaders, Chiefs, presidents godfathers, warriors, directors, or father, animus, boss/authority figure.
-Also the TV (4 square reality ~ communicating in a box) constitutes a symbol of the Emperor.
-Movies: Braveheart, The Godfather, Goodnight and Good Luck, King Arthur, Lord of the Rings (Aragon), and Garbage Warrior.
+Ancient/Modern Examples: Zeus, kings, leaders, Chiefs, presidents godfathers, warriors, directors, father figure, animus, boss/authority.
+Also the TV (communicates in 4 Square reality) and computer.
+Movies: Braveheart, The Godfather, Goodnight and Good Luck, King Arthur, Lord of the Rings (Aragon), and Sanjuro.
 The Emperor has to do with being assertive, pioneering, authoritative, and possessing strong leadership skills while also dealing with mathematics and logical, rational thinking.

 V The Hierophant:

-Ancient/Modern Examples: High Priest, Shaman, Rabbi, Pope, Buddha, Jesus, theologians, advisors, inner guide, and non-conformist type teachers too.
+Ancient/Modern Examples: High Priest, Shaman, Rabbi, Pope, Buddha, Jesus, theologians, advisors, inner guide, and non-conformist type teachers.
 Examples of such role models are Gandhi, Martin Luther King Jr., John Lennon, Michael Moore and other spokespeople for social change.
-Movies: To Sir With Love, Searching for Bobby Fischer, Gandhi, Pi, and No Maps for These Territories.
+Movies: To Sir With Love, Searching for Bobby Fischer, Gandhi, and Milk.
 The Hierophant is about learning, teaching, working within social structures or redefining them.

 VI The Lovers:

 Ancient/Modern Examples: Adam and Eve, Romeo and Juliet, unified anima and animus, yin/yang, sun/moon.
-Movies: When Harry Met Sally, Moonstruck, Annie Hall, Room with a View, Sense & Sensibility, and Paper Heart.
-The Lovers has a lot to do with choices and being at a crossroads where choices related to relationships and one's destiny are being considered, aside from the obvious connection to love and the pairing of opposites.
+Movies: When Harry Met Sally, Moonstruck, Annie Hall, Room with a View, Sense & Sensibility, Before Sunrise, Paper Heart, Moonlight, and Only Lovers Left Alive.
+The Lovers has to do with choices and being at a crossroads where choices related to relationships and one's destiny are being considered, aside from the obvious connection to love and the pairing of opposites.
 It often has to do with a lover's triangle and choosing between two diverse lifestyles or paths.

 VII The Chariot:

 Ancient/Modern Examples: Apollo the Charioteer, Alexandra the Great, knights, gladiators, conquerors, pioneers, crusaders, vehicles, Space shuttles and explorers.
-Movies: Contact, Star Wars, Star Trek, Thelma and Louise, Caro Diario, and Punch Drunk Love.
-The Chariot has a lot to do with becoming more assertive and confident, exploration, challenge and overcoming obstacles.
-Also, being pulled in two directions while trying to pursue a goal.
+Movies: Contact, Star Wars, Star Trek, Thelma and Louise, Caro Diario, Mad Max Fury Road and Punch Drunk Love.
+The Chariot is about becoming more assertive and confident, exploration, challenge and overcoming obstacles.
+Also, being pulled in two directions while trying to pursue the goal.

 VIII Justice:

 Ancient/Modern Examples: Maat, Scales, measuring devices, judges, trials, juries, dharma.
-Movies: To Kill a Mockingbird, Sling Blade, Norma Rae, Erin Brockivich, and Fahrenheit 911.
-Also Justice can be depicted as characters like Batman, Spiderman, the X-men, Iron Man or the Bride in Kill Bill.
+Movies: To Kill a Mockingbird, Sling Blade, Norma Rae, Erin Brockivich, Memento, Do the Right Thing and True Grit.
+Also Justice can be depicted as characters like Batman, Spiderman, Wonder Woman, X-men, Iron Man or the bride in Kill Bill.
 Legal issues, contracts, balance & harmony, social issues, or overcoming injustice, bigotry and intolerance.
 It can also mean standing up for one's rights and beliefs.
 Poetic justice.

 IX Hermit:

 Ancient/Modern Examples: Monks, sages, philosophers, bears, lamps, lanterns, guides, illuminators, detectives, spies, journeymen.
-Movies or characters: Somerset Maugham's The Razor's Edge (Larry Darrell), Ghost Dog, and the 70's TV series - Kung Fu.
-The Hermit is about solitude, introspection and self study, evaluating your beliefs and replenishing.
+Movies: The Razor's Edge (Larry Darrell), 'Pi', and Ghost Dog.
+The Hermit is focused on solitude, introspection and self study, evaluating beliefs and replenishing.
 One who is independent, introspective and on the path to individuation.

 X The Wheel:

-Ancient/Modern Examples: Juno, Fortuna, Mandela, rosaries, worry beads, roulette, concepts of destiny and fate, the chakras, Ferris wheels, clocks, medicine wheels.
-Movies: The Big Lebowski, Small Change, The Man Who Wasn't There, Down By Law, The Man Without a Past, Croupier, The Curious Case of Benjamin Button and Extract.
-Beginning a new cycle.
+Ancient/Modern Examples: Goddesses Juno and Fortuna.
+Mandela, rosaries, worry beads, the roulette, concepts of destiny and fate, 7 chakras, Ferris wheel, clock, medicine wheel.
+Movies: The Big Lebowski, Small Change, The Man Who Wasn't There, Down By Law, The Man Without a Past, Croupier, Curious Case of Benjamin Button, Short Cuts, The Grand Budapest Hotel, and Extract.
+The Wheel is about beginning a new cycle.
 A change in luck, Seeing an alternate view from a different spoke in the wheel.
 The laws of Karma.
 The art of timing.
 Taking responsibility for one's fate.
 Learning to go with the flow, realizing there is a reason for everything.
 An awareness of the laws of change, natural cycles, seasons, circular patterns.

 XI Strength:

-Ancient/Modern Examples: Hercules, Samson, Gandhi, Lion trainers, exorcists.
-Movies: Run Lola Run (Lola), Terminator II, Midnight Cowboy, and Buffalo 66 (Layla).
+Ancient/Modern Examples: Hercules, Samson, Gandhi, Lion trainers.
+Movies: Run Lola Run (Lola), Terminator II, Midnight Cowboy, Aliens, Buffalo 66 (Layla), and Winter's Bone.
 Strength is about courage, facing fears and triumphs of love over hate, compassion over cruelty, awareness over ignorance and fear.
 Gentle strength and inner mastery.

 XII Hanged Man:

-Ancient/Modern Examples: The Bohhi Tree, Osiris, (crucifixion/resurrection), spiritualists and shamans that go through great pains for enlightenment.
-Movies: Casablanca, the Last Samurai, Life is Beautiful, Edward Scissorhands, and Spiderman.
-The Hanged man is about reflection, meditation and feeling the need to sacrifice oneself for a cause, for the greater good or for others.
+Ancient/Modern Examples: The Bohhi Tree, Osiris, (crucifixion/resurrection), spiritualists and shamans that go through great pains or sacrafice for humanity and enlightenment.
+Movies: Casablanca, Cool Hand Luke, the Last Samurai, Life is Beautiful, Edward Scissorhands, and Spiderman.
+The Hanged man shares about reflection, meditation and feeling the need to sacrifice oneself for a cause, for the greater good or others.
 Looking at one's personal 'hang ups' and surrendering fixed ideas, attitudes and beliefs.
 Seeing the world from an opposing view.

 XIII Death:

-Ancient/Modern Examples: Skeleton, Grim Reaper, the snake shedding it's skin, the butterfly, Lady Death, the phoenix, or a black rose.
-Movies: Dead Man Walking (Sister Helen), Fearless, the Crow, Pulp Fiction (Jules), Wristcutters, and Stranger than Fiction.
+Ancient/Modern Examples: Skeleton, Grim Reaper, the snake shedding skin, the butterfly, Lady Death, the phoenix, a black rose.
+Movies: Dead Man Walking, Fearless, the Crow, Pulp Fiction (Jules), Wristcutters, Pan's Labyrinth, and Stranger than Fiction.
 Death is all about letting go of outgrown forms to make way for new growth, rebirth and regeneration.
 The sorrow associated with the pain of moving on and closing some doors to the past.
 The stripping away of outgrown feelings or beliefs.
 The end of the old and the birth of a new cycle.
 The need to surrender to the inevitability of change.
 An ending that is illusory when viewed from a higher perspective.
 The natural conclusion of a familiar situation or relationship that stifled individual growth and change.

 XIV Temperance: